 Jeff Wall attended Courtauld Institute, University of London (Doctoral Research, 1970-73) and the University of British Columbia, Vancouver (MA, 1970).
 Wall’s awards include the Audain Prize for Lifetime Achievement in the Visual Arts (2008), Roswitha Haftmann Prize (2003), Hasselblad Foundation International Award in Photography (2002), and The Paul de Hueck and Norman Walford Career Achievement Award (2001).

 Wall has had major exhibitions at Louisiana Museum, Humlebaek (2015); Fondation Henri Cartier-Bresson, Paris (2015); Pérez Museum, Miami (2015); Stedelijk Museum, Amsterdam (2014); Kunsthaus Bregenz (2014); MCA Sydney (2013); Museo Tamayo, Mexico City (2008); The Museum of Modern Art, New York (2007); The Art Institute of Chicago (2007); SFMoMA (2007); Schaulager, Basel (2005); and Tate Modern, London (2005), among others.
 Jeff Wall lives and works in Vancouver, BC, Canada.

-A look at this week’s art news, including Ai Weiwei and Trevor Paglen’s new Kickstarter projects, and events and exhibitions from Venice to Mumbai.
+A look at this week’s art news, including Diana Thater’s work being selected for the inaugural exhibition at the ICA Watershed in East Boston, and events and exhibitions from Vancouver to Melbourne.